avidbiscuit/ait-wiki/content/blocks/console.md

 Out-of-universe, the console is a collection of **Control Entities** which are located around the console block that do different functions.

-## How do I create a console?
+## How do I create get console?
 ![Image of Console Generator](images/console/generator.png)

-To create a console, craft a **Console Generator**.
+To create get console, once you have fully grown a Tardis there will be a Soul Sand block where the console should be.
+Place a TARDIS Plant on that Soul Sand Block and light up the area, after a while a console will grow.
+Alternatively, you can craft a **Console Generator**.
 You are provided with one Console Generator when you configure a new desktop.
 Using a Console Generator is the only way to create a console.

 Here is the crafting recipe for a Console Generator: